 While I was winding the yarn but before I began knitting a swatch, both of my daughters (now aged 16 and 10) told me they wanted something knit from it!
-Both were completely enthralled by the yarn’s color.
+The yarn’s beautiful color enthralled them both.
 Neither seemed to care what I actually knit for them with it; they just desperately wanted the yarn in their possession somehow.
 I share this anecdote just to drive home the beauty of the color.

 Time to Knit!

-I decided that after I knitted my swatch, I was going to knit each of my daughters an ear-warming headband with the yarn.
+After I knitted my swatch, I decided to knit each of my daughters an ear-warming headband with the yarn.
 I chose this because I was pretty sure I had enough yarn to make a headband for each; if I were to make cowls or hats, I’m not entirely sure I’d have enough.

 So knowing that I’d be making headbands, I didn’t knit my typical stockinette stitch swatch.
 Instead I knitted a ribbed swatch (save 3 border stitches on each edge) so that I’d have an idea of how well the yarn held its shape.
 I have never knitted with 100% silk before, and I had this idea that silk would be tough and unyielding.